Table of contents

 No matter what industry you’re in, we all live in a more and more competitive world.
 It’s getting harder to stand out from the competition.
-That’s why, we decided to create a list of digital marketing solutions we believe every business should implement as soon as possible unless they’ve already done it.
+That’s why we decided to create a list of digital marketing solutions we believe every business should implement as soon as possible unless they’ve already done it.
 Prepare a pen and make a checklist of every internet marketing solution we recommend – see which ones you already use!

 Before you start implementing digital marketing solutions, there’s one, but very important question you need to answer – do they align with your customer personas?

 Have you even created your customer personas yet?
 If not, it’s high time you did that already if you don’t want it all to turn out as a shot in the dark.

-Before we deep dive into the details of digital marketing solutions I am going to describe today, I’d love to give you a bit of an idea of what’s ahead of us:
+Before we deep dive into the details of the digital marketing solutions, I am going to describe today, I’d love to give you a bit of an idea of what’s ahead of us: